Ed1ezac/Mmereki-Traders/README.md

 This project's architecture follows the Laravel framework architecture and directory structure that can be [found here](https://laravel.com/docs/8.x/structure)

 ## Local Configuration
 - Download and unzip the project
+- If you have Visual Studio Code IDE you can use its built-in command processor by clicking `Terminal`->`New Terminal` on top ribbon menu
+- Otherwise fire up your console app *(e.g command prompt on windows)* and navigate to the project folder
-- Install the necessary packages by running `npm i`
+- Install the necessary packages by running `npm i` command
 - Compile the javascript & css by running `npm run dev`
 - Serve the application by using the artisan command `php artisan serve`
 - Navigate to http://localhost:8000 to view it